 Second, to advance the use of empirical approaches by revisiting history.
 We know that history is filled with fascinating examples of mega-projects and that these projects are still open for empirical research and that much information about many of these projects are still available in books, reports, etc. but which have not received attention from a scholarly point of view trying to untangle the challenges associated with their management.

-Third, our last attempt was that we were interested in their management, not just the decision preceding these projects, but actually – how can we understand the way that these projects are managed.
+Third, our last attempt was that we were interested in their management, not just the decision preceding these projects, but actually – how can we understand the way that these projects are managed and lead.
 We are in that respect interested in the inner functioning and processes of mega-projects – how they are managed and organized.
-By emphasizing the importance of what goes on in projects we are moving beyond the conventional approaches on what goes on before mega-projects are launched.
+By emphasizing the importance of what goes on in projects we are moving beyond the conventional approaches on what goes on before mega-projects are launched or after they are completed.

 We also initially thought we would relate and build on the idea of various sublimes in mega-project management and the effects that these sublimes have on the management of these projects.
 The original idea of sublimes in mega-projects came from Flyvbjerg’s paper in 2014 in this journal (Flyvbjerg, 2014) and the paper has received much attention from project scholars and other management and organization scholars ever since.
 We thus thought it was timely and the right context to advance some of these ideas further.
+Several authors in this special issue have referred to these sublimes in their papers.

 From history, we know that mega-projects have played a significant role in creating the society in which we live.
 The large-scale and pre-industrial canal projects constitute some of the most profound mechanisms for shaping technological progress in large parts of the world.
 Many of them educated the project managers that in subsequent projects were so important to get the large-scale projects on track.
 This in turn led to the advancement of capabilities to run even larger projects which was epitomized in the development and construction of the railway systems in the Western world during the mid 19th century, and moving further with a range of infrastructure and other construction projects that paved the way for the industrial revolution in many countries around the globe.
 People did not talk about mega-projects back then but they certainly worked on them, many of these historic projects were in relative terms larger than the mega-projects we see taking form in our society today.
 That said, encouraging the historical exploration into megaprojects seems important, to see what we can learn from history, to see what in-depth stories of how these projects came into fruition and how they emerged seems to be an important task for management and organization scholars.
 This means clearly that we need to recreate these mega-project stories by visiting the books and reports written about them, the stories told by the people who populated these projects.
-We do not know what is in this data, in these stories and what they might lead to in terms of theoretical insights, but it is worth collecting them and analyzing with a project organizing mindset (Soderlund and Lenfle, 2013)– of looking upon these projects, not as objects, not as outputs, but as processes of organizing, as emerging organizational entities, and action localities for the intermingling of politics and power (Clegg and Kreiner, 1973).
+We do not know what is in this data, in these stories and what they might lead to in terms of theoretical insights, but it is worth collecting them and analyzing with a project organizing mindset (Soderlund and Lenfle, 2013; Sankaran 2017) – of looking upon these projects, not as objects, not as outputs, but as processes of organizing, as emerging organizational entities, and action localities for the intermingling of politics and power (Clegg and Kreiner, 1973).